Capital Works and Facility Design Grants

-Council provides for capital works projects that improve facilities to assist with development of meeting spaces, disability access, change facilities for junior or female use, sports surfaces, universal design principles and improved environmental sustainability initiatives.
+Capital Works Partnership Grants and Recreation Facility Design Grants are designed to; improve facilities that improve access to; meeting spaces, disability access, change facilities for junior or female use, sport surfaces, universal design principles and improved sustainability initiatives

-Projects must promote greater community access, increased participation and encourage interaction of all age groups and provide a multi-use facility for the broader community benefit.
+Projects must promote; greater community access, increased participation, encourage interaction of all age groups and provide a multi-use facility for the broader community benefit and Universal Design Principles.

 The applicant must contribute a minimum of 25% of total project value towards the project.
 The applicant must demonstrate collaboration between groups that will result in greater use of facilities by the community.
-Projects which are completed on non-Council land will need to demonstrate a commitment and means to ensuring ongoing community access.
+Projects proposed on non-Council land will need to demonstrate a commitment and means to ensuring ongoing community access.
 Projects must be fully costed and include detailed plans, costing and timelines with evidence of the applicant’s capacity to deliver the project on time and within budget.

 Payment of funds will be in two instalments.
 A full evaluation and acquittal report is required for the second instalment to be paid at the completion of the project.